Levartar/Blender-scripting-documentation/docs/Blender Scripting/Scripting/Files.md

 # Files

-This folder consists of different scripts that individually run all configurations for a specific car exterieur and interieur.
+This folder consists of different scripts that individually run all configurations for a specific car exterior and interior.

 ## Scripts Overview